What the Options Market Tells Us About Axon Enterprise

 Axon Enterprise Inc develops, manufactures, and sells conducted energy devices and cloud-based digital evidence management software designed for use by law enforcement, corrections, military forces, private security personnel, and private individuals for personal defense.
 The company operates in two segments: Taser and software & sensors.
 Taser develops and sells CEDs used for protecting users and virtual reality training.
 Software and sensors manufacture fully integrated hardware and cloud-based software solutions such as body cameras, automated license plate reading, and digital evidence management systems.
 Axon delivers its products worldwide and derives the majority of its revenue from the software & sensors segment and geographically from the United States.

-Having examined the options trading patterns of Axon Enterprise, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance
+Following our analysis of the options activities associated with Axon Enterprise, we pivot to a closer look at the company's own performance.

-Axon Enterprise's Current Market Status With a trading volume of 273,700, the price of AXON is up by 0.89%, reaching $368.26.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 85 days from now.
-Professional Analyst Ratings for Axon Enterprise
+Where Is Axon Enterprise Standing Right Now?
+With a volume of 45,870, the price of AXON is up 0.2% at $374.45.
+RSI indicators hint that the underlying stock may be overbought.
+Next earnings are expected to be released in 78 days.
+What The Experts Say On Axon Enterprise

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.